LJDJGC/Learning-log/README.md

 You can get a feel for array and object operations by practicing them multiple times.
 Reduce may seem difficult at first, but it's a powerful tool once you get used to it.

+## 2025/10/07 Night
+🌙 What I learned

+Understanding object generation using reduce()

+function groupById(array) {
+return array.reduce((obj, value) => {
+obj[value.id] = value;
+return obj;
+}, {});
+}

+reduce is a method for "combining an array into a single value (in this case, an object)."

+First argument: Callback function (receives the accumulated value obj and the current element value).

+Second argument: Initial value {} (initially an empty object).

+Each element's id is used as a key, and the corresponding object is stored as the value.

+The final object is obtained in the format { id1: {...}, id2: {...}, ... }.

+💡 What I learned

+reduce() is a powerful function that can convert an array into any form (number, string, object, etc.).

+Reconfirming the meaning of return:

+Return is a "door to bring results out of the function."

+Without return, the function returns undefined.

+Example:

+const add = function(x, y) {
+return x + y;
+};
+console.log(add(2, 3)); // 5

+If you omit return, the result will be undefined and not passed anywhere.

+🧠 Today's Realization

+Even if the code works, it's meaningless if you don't consider how to handle the results.

+The more abstract a function is, like reduce(), the quicker it's to understand it by going through it step by step.

+From tomorrow onwards, I'd like to delve deeper into "applications of reduce" and "differences from map/filter."

+⏭ Next Episode Preview

+Practice advanced patterns of reduce()

+Creating sums, maximum values, and count objects in arrays, etc.

+Create a comparison table of map, filter, and reduce to clarify their usage.

+## 2025/10/08 Morning
+🚀 Learning Topic: Coding Test Preparation (Basic Algorithms and JavaScript Functions) 🎯 Materials and Platforms Used
+LeetCode (Easy): Two Sum Problem

+JavaScript Function Assignment: subtract(), sum(), multiply()

+🧠 Main Learning Content and Outcomes
+1. Studying the LeetCode "Two Sum" Problem
+Item Details Algorithm Learned
+Goal: Return two indices from an array whose sum is target.
+O(N) solution using a hash map (Dictionary) Learned Points: Since I found it difficult to solve the O(N) 2

+On my own, I used the solution as a reference.
+I learned a pattern for storing array elements as keys and indexes as values ​​in a hash map, and then quickly (O(1)) searching for the required partner (target - num).
+Technical Elements: Understand the role of Python's enumerate function (simultaneously obtaining index and element).
+2. JavaScript Function Assignment Work
+Function Name Achievement Lessons Learned/Improved subtract() Completed (Correct) I learned that in concise functions, it is preferable to directly return the calculation result without using intermediate variables. sum() Completed (Correct) While using the for...of loop to perform the summation is correct, I learned a more concise and versatile way to write it using the standard JavaScript function Array.prototype.reduce(). multiply() Initial Value Challenge I understood that when calculating all products, the initial value of the accumulator variable must be set to 1 (the multiplicative identity) rather than 0.
+✅ Next Learning Action
+I will register the "O(N) Search Pattern Using a Hash Map" I learned today in Anki and begin active recall.

+To fully understand JavaScript's reduce() method, I will actively use it in other assignments, including multiplication calculations (multiply).

+For the next LeetCode problem, first take 30 minutes to think about it on your own and be conscious of using hash maps.

+## 2025/10/08 Night

+📝 Overview
+Today, we learned about basic JavaScript function implementation and the accompanying fundamentals of test-driven development (TDD).
+Practice focused on function arguments, variable scope, operators, and string and array manipulation.

+🚀 Implemented Functions
+multiply(numbers)

+Objective: Takes an array of numbers and multiplies all elements.

+Learned:

+The need to set the initial value of the product to 1 instead of 0.

+Iterating over arrays using the for...of loop.

+Writing concise code using the *= compound assignment operator.

+power(x, y)

+Objective: Returns the result of multiplying the base x by the exponent y.

+Learned:

+How to use JavaScript's built-in exponentiation operator, **.

+Directly returning the result allows you to omit unnecessary variables.

+factorial(number)

+Objective: Calculates the factorial of a given number.

+What I learned:

+The correct way to write update expressions (i-- and --i) in for loop syntax.

+The correct syntax for the *= compound assignment operator and the importance of reassigning the calculation result to a variable.

+palindromes(string)

+Objective: Determine whether a given string is a palindrome.

+What I learned:

+The importance of limiting function arguments to only the necessary information.

+How to clean up strings using regular expressions (RegExp) to ignore punctuation and whitespace.

+A series of steps to convert a string into an array (split), manipulate it (reverse), and reconvert it (join).

+🔧 Challenges and Solutions
+Syntax Errors: I encountered syntax errors in the for loop update expression (--1) and the compound assignment operator (=*).
+This was a good opportunity to deepen my understanding of basic JavaScript grammar.

+Logic error: Fixed a logic error in the factorial function, where the calculation result was not correctly assigned back to a variable.

+⏭️ Carrying on to next time
+Complete the implementation of the palindromes function.

+Continuing with test-driven development, enable the remaining tests in calculator.spec.js one by one and complete the corresponding functions.